Y We Farm Video Contest

 Excellence Award for Agricultural Students

-For the 2016-17 competition, students had to submit a multimedia presentation, a video, a Twitter chat, a blog or a Wiki, responding to the following question:
+This year, students were asked to submit a multimedia presentation, a video, a Twitter chat, a blog or a Wiki, responding to the following question:

 - 3 to 5 minute Multimedia Presentation (with audio) or Video